Faculty Development and Diversity

-The Faculty Success Fellows program supports UMass faculty participation in the National Center for Faculty Development and Diversity (NCFDD) Faculty Success Program (FSP).
-This NCFDD program is designed as a “boot-camp” and is aimed at increasing research productivity, developing effective time management skills, and cultivating healthy habits of work-life balance.
+The UMass Amherst Faculty Success Fellows program supports faculty participation in the National Center for Faculty Development and Diversity (NCFDD) Faculty Success Program (FSP), a 12-week online program designed to help tenure-track and tenured faculty acquire skills to increase research and writing productivity while maintaining a healthy work-life balance.
 For our program, a group of Faculty Success Fellows is selected each year from a pool of applicants.
-Those selected receive funding for the NCFDD Faculty Success Program and are supported by a UMass faculty mentor who has completed the program.
+Fellows receive funding to defray the costs of the NCFDD Faculty Success Program as well as mentorship, feedback, and support throughout the year.

 Farshid Abdi, Assistant Professor, Finance, Isenberg School of Management

 Leontine Alkema, Associate Professor, School of Public Health & Health Sciences

 Camille Barchers, Assistant Professor, Regional Planning, College of Social & Behavioral Sciences

 Sade Bonilla, Assistant Professor, College of Education